almotasim90/DPI/Suricata_Install_and_configure.md

 	WantedBy=multi-user.target

-Then start Surricata and check the status:
+Then start Suricata and check the status:

 	$ systemctl start suricata